jlindsey/leach/README.md

 -----

 To bootstrap the tool, a config key needs to be added to Consul's KV store.
-The `{PREFIX}` in the list below is customizable with the `CONSUL_PREFIX` env var or flag and by default is `Leach`.
+The `{PREFIX}` in the list below is customizable with the `CONSUL_PREFIX` env var or flag and by default is `leach`.

 `{PREFIX}/conf` must be a JSON doc like so: